aditinirwan/Sampling/README.md

 # Sampling
-Comparing Different Types of Samplings and Models
+Comparing Different Types of Samplings and Models on credit card data for fraud detection

 Models Used: Naive Bayes, Logistic Regression, Knn, SVM, Decision Tree